-Special areas of interest within the Electrical and Computer Engineering Department include Communications, Computer Architecture and Microcomputers, Control Systems, Electromagnetics, Electronics, Power Systems, and Signal and Image Processing.
+Special areas of interest within the Electrical and Computer Engineering Department include Communications, Computer Architecture and Microcomputers, Control Systems and Robotics, Electromagnetics, Electronics, MEMS, Power Systems, and Signal and Image Processing.

-1 48 credit hours, 36 credit hours of course work as approved by student's advisory committee.
+- 48 credit hours, 36 credit hours of course work as approved by the student's advisory committee.

-Master of Electrical and Computer Engineering degree requirements
+Master of Electrical and Computer Engineering (MECE) degree requirements

-- 48 credit hours of course work as approved by student's academic advisor.
+- 48 credit hours of course work as approved by the student's academic advisor.